 You decide which RAMM Custom List template to use.
 During processing in RAMM, the vehicle totals for each of these schemes are variously combined into five (5) “PEM” classes for reporting purposes, as explained in the RAMM_MetroCount_Mar12.pdf document.
-Contact RAMM for further details.
+Contact Thinkproject for further details about RAMM.

 How do I generate the RAMM Custom List?

 After generating the RAMM Custom List, you need to save the output in Plain Text format.

 Where are the saved RAMM reports?

 If you don’t change the default file path, your output will be saved to the current user’s Windows document folder, typically: